passport/www.passportjs.org/books/tutorials/username-password/prompt.md

 app.use('/', authRouter);
 ```

-The login page has been add to our app!
+The login page has been added to our app!
 Let's see how it looks.

 Start the server: